Home/Article

 Why Do We Hiccup

-Many people have experienced hiccups — those sudden spasms that make us feel uncomfortable.
-If they occur at the wrong time, hiccups can be quite embarrassing.
-So why exactly do we hiccup?
-Does
+Many people have experienced hiccups—those sudden spasms that come in bursts and make us feel uncomfortable.
+If hiccups occur at the wrong moment, they can be quite embarrassing.
+So why do hiccups

 Why Do We Hiccup